By Karyn Greenstreet

 Are you confused about what an accountability group is and how it’s different from a mastermind group?
 Let’s clear it up!

 Just like no two mastermind groups are exactly alike, there are no two accountability groups exactly alike.
 So, let me give you an overview of both.

 The primary purpose of an accountability group program is to help members reach a goal or complete a project.
 Because members want to be more productive and manage their time better, an accountability group is about getting things done.
 It’s about holding each other’s feet to the fire and being accountable for taking action – or inaction.

 Because accountability groups are focused is on goal setting and action planning, they meet often.
 They can have weekly meetings, and regular (sometimes daily) check-ins between meetings, to ensure each member is making forward progress.

 The group might include brainstorming solutions to problems, but many do not include this on a deep basis or as their main focus.
-Sometimes there’s training in an accountability group, often centered around productivity and time/task management.
-Some groups are focused solely on action planning and getting things done, and don’t include any training or brainstorming.

 The focus of a mastermind group, like an accountability group, is to help members reach their goals.
 But a mastermind group includes much more: a strong portion of brainstorming, problem-solving, decision making, and sharing of ideas, solutions, and resources.
 A large part of each meeting is devoted to individual Hot Seats, where each member can share a challenge or question, and everyone helps the person in the Hot Seat.